ColonnaLab/LongReadSeqDataAnalysis/lessons/day2-shortread-1-QC.md

 [back to course home page ](../README.md)

 ## Short read data analysis workflow
+This page contain a short and adapted version of the Software Carpentry lesson [Assessing Read Quality](https://datacarpentry.github.io/wrangling-genomics/02-quality-control.html).
+We will use it as notes to key concepts we will discuss during our lesson

 This workflow shows how raw DNA sequencing data is processed from initial reads to final variant calls.
 Each colored box represents a file format, while arrows indicate the bioinformatics tools used for transformation.
 The pipeline begins with FASTQ files containing raw sequencing reads and ends with VCF files containing identified genetic variants.

 ![scp](../img/shortreadWF.png)